Constellation-Labs/documentation-hub/stargazer/APIReference/walletProviderAPI.md

 <head>
   <meta
     name="description"
-    content="The WalletProvider provides access to different chain providers.
-Each provider instance is created once per network, thus 2 chain providers from the same network share the same underlying reference."
+    content="The WalletProvider permits access to different chain providers.
+The WalletProvider is injected on every page you visit under window.stargazer."
   />
   <style>{`
     :root {